Monday, June 29, 2026

 In shocked surprize, I could breathe and eat again.
 I hadn't known my Dad could do that.

 No doubt there are many good Dad's everywhere who would act similarly on behalf of their offspring.
-I take my hat off to all of them, but especially to my Dad even though he's been gone to glory for serveral years.
+I take my hat off to all of them, but especially to my Dad even though he's been gone to glory for several years.

 God our Heavenly Father is every bit as good and compassionate.
 In fact, He is the most perfect Father of all time and eternity.
 We can have a relationship with Him through faith in Jesus Christ.